 Okay, I admit insects are rather revolting.
-Could it be because they have three pairs of jointed legs, compound eyes and one pair of antennae?
-Or is it for some deeper, more philosophical reason?
+Could it be because they have jointed legs, compound eyes and antennae?
+Or is there a deeper, more philosophical reason?

-After all, as the French philosopher, Jean-Paul Sartre, says, food is both sustenance and symbol.
+After all, the French philosopher Jean-Paul Sartre said that food is both sustenance and symbol.
 Indeed, Sartre writes that he found crabs and lobsters revolting because they reminded him of insects.
 Instead, he liked cakes and pastries because “the appearance, the putting together, and even the taste have been thought out by man and made on purpose.”
-He even preferred canned fruits and vegetables to fresh produce, reasoning that the processing made the food more of a man-made product, and therefore better.
-Fresh produce by contrast, he believed, was “too natural.”
+He even preferred canned fruits and vegetables to fresh produce.
+He reasoned that the processing made the food more of a man-made product, and therefore better.
+To him, fresh produce was “too natural.”

-However, these days posh, intellectual folk eat insects at restaurants – like the Wahaca in London which serves chilli-fried grasshoppers, while in Thailand many people have long enjoyed deep fried crickets as a snack taken with a glass of beer.
+Today, posh, intellectual folk eat insects at restaurants.
+The Wahaca in London serves chilli-fried grasshoppers, while in Thailand many people have long enjoyed deep fried crickets as a snack taken with a glass of beer.

 Different cultures, different snacks.

-In Germany, these days people fry crickets and moths in countries, and in Belgium supermarkets sell a spread made from mealworms, carrots and tomatoes.
+In Germany, people fry crickets and moths.
+In Belgium, supermarkets sell a spread made from mealworms, carrots and tomatoes.
 Everywhere, Aketta cricket flour admired for its ‘earthy and nutty taste’ is used to make things like muffins and chocolate brownies.

-Locusts have long been considered a delicacy and eaten in many African, Middle Eastern, and Asian countries, cooked in many ways, especially fried, smoked, or dried.
+Cultures have long considered locusts to be a delicacy.
+People eat locusts in many African, Middle Eastern, and Asian countries, and people cook locusts in many ways, especially fried, smoked, or dried.
 The Bible records that John the Baptist ate locusts and wild honey while living in the wilderness.
 The Torah, which disallows the use of most insects as food, makes a special exception for red, yellow, spotted grey, and the white ones!
 In Islamic tradition, eating locusts is considered halal and historical accounts of the Prophet Muhammad eating them during military raids celebrated.
 Indeed, today, consumption of insects spikes around Ramadan.

 [[ As the anthropologist William Leonard of Northwe stern University wrote in Scientific American in 2002.